bdowns20/Extraction/README.md

-# EUCOM LLM
+# MERET - MITRE Entity Relationship Extraction Tool

-EUCOM LLM is a Streamlit application designed to extract, validate, and visualize entities and relationships from PDF documents.
+MERET is a Streamlit application designed to extract, validate, and visualize entities and relationships from PDF documents.
 The application leverages Azure OpenAI for natural language processing, integrates Russian NLP via Natasha, and includes several validation utilities for common data types like IP addresses, emails, phone numbers, and IBANs.

 ## Features